Kikobeats/js-mythbusters/array/preallocation.md

 # Preallocation

-Instead of declare a new `Array` and reserving memory for that, you can reallocate an `Array` previously declared.
+Instead of declaring a new `Array` and reserving memory for it, you can reallocate an `Array` previously declared.

-The thing that you need is remove the content of the array; You can do that using [`Array.prototype.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length):
+For that, you need to remove the previous contents of the array.
+You can do that setting [`Array.prototype.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length) to 0:

 ```js
 var array = [1, 2, 3, 4, 5]